conorhamill36/conorhamill36.github.io/_pages/data_science_resources.md

 - **The Missing Semester of Your CS Education**: [./missing-semester](https://missing.csail.mit.edu)
   - A course that covers the tools programmers will use the most "as fluid and frictionless as possible", including shell tools (bash), editors (Vim), and version control (Git)
   - I would recommend that anyone and everyone who programs takes the time out to do this course.
 This is the course I wish had been the first thing I had done at the start of my PhD

+## Git

+### Git undo flowchart

+From repeated searching of the correct git command to undo some changes in a code repository, I have compiled a flowchart for finding the correct command that can be found [here](/data_science_resources/git_undo/).